aleks-py/aleks-py.github.io/_pages/about.md

 ##### **Related Works**
 Several advancements have been achieved with the methods described in this post, however, video generation is not a new concept, nor do the methods described in this post solve all video generation challenges.
 So, here is a selection of some other interesting video generation variations/applications developed by other researchers:
 {: style="text-align: justify"}
-* [Phenaki](https://phenaki.video/) is another video generation tool that can generate videos of several minutes in length, compared to 5 second videos generated by Imagen Video and Make-a-Video.
+* [Phenaki](https://phenaki.video/) is another video generation tool that can generate videos of several minutes in length from story-like text prompts, compared to 5 second videos generated by Imagen Video and Make-a-Video.
-* [Lee *et al.*](https://kuai-lab.github.io/eccv2022sound/) and [Narashimhan *et al.*](https://medhini.github.io/audio_video_textures/) demonstrate the use of audio in generating video.
+* [Lee *et al.*](https://kuai-lab.github.io/eccv2022sound/) and [Narashimhan *et al.*](https://medhini.github.io/audio_video_textures/) generated video synced with audio inputs.
 * [Visual Foresight](https://sites.google.com/view/visualforesight?pli=1) predicts how an object will move given an action in pixel space for more practical robotics planning and control applications.

 #### **References**